jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

     *   Check that the chi squared, |Rg|, and support volume have all plateaued (converged) by the final steps.

 #.
-If the plots were averaged, the average tab will display the Fourier shell correlation
+If the densities were averaged, the average tab will display the Fourier shell correlation
     vs. resolution.

-    *   *Note:* The reconstruction resolution is taken as the resolution in angstrom where the correlation first crosses 0.5.
+    *   *Note:* The reconstruction resolution is taken as the resolution in angstroms where the correlation first crosses 0.5.

     |denss_fsc_png|